-Outdoor education sessions popular with schools include learning about the Tudors at Temple Newsam farm, Pond dipping at Middleton Park and Bug hunting at Otley Chevin and they are all linked to various aspects of the primary school curriculum!
+Outdoor education sessions popular with schools include learning about the Anglo-Saxons at Temple Newsam farm, pond dipping at Middleton Park and bug hunting at Otley Chevin and they are all linked to various aspects of the primary school curriculum.

 Visiting our animal collections

 Guided tours and interactive activities themed around our animal collections are available at:

 - Temple Newsam, Home Farm

 To book a self-guided class visit to Tropical World, download the booking form in the Documents section and return to the email address at the bottom of the form.

 There is also a Tropical World education pack you can download for free from this page to guide you around the attraction.
 You can find the pack in the Documents section of this page.

 Some of our most popular education sessions involve historical re-enactment at Temple Newsam, Home Farm.
 Dress up and find out what it was like to live in Anglo Saxon or Tudor times for a day.
 For more information on the sessions, check out the Anglo-Saxons - Teachers’ pack in the Documents section of this page.

 Find out more about the history and wildlife of a park, nature reserve or woodland near you by booking a visit for your class with one of the Countryside Rangers.
 The Rangers run a variety of half day sessions for school classes including pond dipping, wildlife watching, bug hunting, seed gathering, guided walks and tree trails.

 Education sessions are available on any suitable green space within walking distance of your school but groups often go the extra mile to visit some of the following popular sites: